 \section{Questions for future research}

-We propose the following research questions. \begin{enumerate}[leftmargin=*] \item[(1)] Is there any recursive formula for the $Q_{p^r}(n)$ (or quotients of it by normalization factors) that is analogous to the divisor recurrence formula/the Euler Pentagonal Theorem \cite[(1.3.1)]{And1998}:
+We propose the following research questions. \begin{enumerate}\itemsep=0pt \item[$(1)$] Is there any recursive formula for the $Q_{p^r}(n)$ (or quotients of it by normalization factors) that is analogous to the divisor recurrence formula or the Euler pentagonal theorem \cite[equation~(1.3.1)]{And1998}

-In the second scenario there is no exact identity but rather an error term smaller than all exponential functions in the main series.
-Is there a combinatorial interpretation for these recurrences and the error term? \item[(2)] Can we improve the bounds for $C_{m,p^r}(n)$?
-What can we say about these coefficients for fixed $m$? \item[(3)] How could the methods in this paper be extended to deal with multisum-like products as \eqref{eq:Nil-identity-2}? \end{enumerate}
+In the second scenario, there is no exact identity, but rather an error term smaller than all exponential functions in the main series.
+Is there a combinatorial interpretation for these recurrences and the error term?

+\item[$(2)$] Can we improve the bounds for $C_{m,p^r}(n)$?
+What can we say about these coefficients for fixed $m$?